Life of a Madrigal

 - Purchasing materials, no seamstress hired - $300-600, 40-120 hrs of labor

-- Renting from the costume closet - $300/yr *subject to change*
+- Renting from the costume closet - $450/yr *subject to change*

 We believe money should hinder no one's ability to be part of this choir, and we understand the price concern for these costumes.
-Contact Ms. Bistolfo and our costume coordinators for financial concerns, and they will be more than happy to work things out.
+Contact Ms. Bach and our Assistant Director Alex Snow for financial concerns, and they will be more than happy to work things out.